sourcegraph/handbook/content/engineering/deployments/instances.md

 # Instances

 Information about Sourcegraph's different instances.

+- [sourcegraph.com](instances.md#sourcegraph-com) is our production deployment.
+- [k8s.sgdev.org](instances.md#k8s-sgdev-org) is a dogfood deployment that replicates the scale of our largest customers.
+  This deployment also contains all of our private code.
+- [Managed instances](../distribution/managed/index.md) are deployments of Sourcegraph we manage for customers.
+  - [demo.sourcegraph.com](instances.md#demo-sourcegraph-com) is a managed instance used for CE demos.
+  - [devmanaged.sourcegraph.com](instances.md#devmanaged-sourcegraph-com) is a managed instance used for managed instances development.

 For deployments of Sourcegraph we manage for customers, see [managed instances](../distribution/managed/index.md).

+Also see [playbooks](./playbooks.md) for common actions related to operating our Sourcegraph deployments.

 ## sourcegraph.com